-In order to provide safe and accurate care we kindly ask parents to complete and return the medical information forms and the student personal health record which is a Ministry of Health directive, and must be completed by your child's physician within 10 days after commencement of the new academic year.
+In order to provide safe and accurate care we kindly ask parents to complete and return the medical information forms and the student personal health record which is a Ministry of Health directive, and must be completed by your child's physician within the first week of school.
 These forms are required so that your child may participate in the school's physical education classes and after-school clubs such as the swimming club.
 Please note that students will not be permitted to participate in these activities until the forms have been submitted and included in their files.
 We also request parents to notify the school immediately of any changes to contact details and medical updates.